nunit/docs/README.md

 * To serve / preview from the Codespaces terminal: `serve` (we've taken care of the rest for you)
 * To run markdown linting from the Codespaces terminal: `lint` (we've taken care of the rest for you)
 * To run spellcheck from the Codespaces terminal: `spellcheck` (we've taken care of the rest for you)
+* To build/test the snippets from the Codespaces terminal: `snippets` (we've taken care of the rest for you)

 We'll be working on follow-ups to make this more user-friendly, but it's now workable.